-Orders are "Sit your dogs" or "Down your dogs," "Leave you dogs" and "Back to your dogs."
+Orders are "Sit your dogs" or "Down your dogs," "Leave your dogs" and "Back to your dogs."

-All the competing dogs in the class take these exercises together, except that if there are 12 or more dogs they shall, at the Judge's option, be judged in groups of not less than 6 nor more than 12 dogs.
-When the same Judge does both Novice A and Novice B, the two classes may be combined provided there are not more than 12 dogs competing in the combined classes.
-The Judge shall divide his class into approximately equal sections.
-The Group exercises shall be judged after each section.
+All the competing dogs in the class take these exercises together, except that if there are 12 or more dogs they shall, at the judge's option, be judged in groups of not less than 6 or more than 12 dogs.
+When the same judge does both Novice A and Novice B, the two classes may be combined provided there are not more than 12 dogs competing in the combined classes.
+The judge shall divide his class into approximately equal sections.
+The group exercises shall be judged after each section.
 The dogs that are in the ring shall be lined up in catalog order along one of the four sides of the ring.
 Handler's arm bands, weighted with leashes or other articles if necessary, shall be placed behind the dogs.

-After on minute from the time he has ordered the handlers to leave their dogs, the Judge will give the order to return, whereupon the handlers must promptly go back to their dogs, each walking around and in back of his own dog to the Heel position.
-The dogs must not move from the Sitting position until after the Judge has said, "Exercise finished."
-The Judge shall not give the order "Exercise finished" until the handlers have returned to the Heel position.
+After one minute from the time he has ordered the handlers to leave their dogs, the judge will give the order to return, whereupon the handlers must promptly go back to their dogs, each walking around and in back of his own dog to the "Heel" position.
+The dogs must not move from the sitting position until after the judge has said, "Exercise Finished."
+The judge shall not give the order "Exercise Finished" until the handlers have returned to the "Heel" position.

-Before starting the Long Down the Judge shall ask if the handlers are ready.
-The Long Down is done in the same manner as the Long Sit except that instead of sitting their dogs the handlers shall, on order from the Judge, down their dogs to a position facing the opposite side of the ring, without touching either the dogs or their collars, and except further that the Judge will order the handlers to return after three minutes.
-The dogs must not move from the Down position until after the Judge has said, "Exercise finished."
+Before starting the Long Down, the judge shall ask if the handlers are ready.
+The Long Down is done in the same manner as the Long Sit, except that instead of sitting their dogs, the handlers shall, on order from the judge, down their dogs to a position facing the opposite side of the ring.
+Without touching either the dogs or their collars, the Judge will order the handlers to return after three minutes.
+The dogs must not move from the Down position until after the judge has said, "Exercise Finished."

 The dogs shall not be required to sit at the end of the Down exercise.

-Group Exercises, Scoring.
-During these exercises the Judge shall stand in such position that all the dogs are in his line of vision, and where he can see all the handlers in the ring without having to turn around.
+During these exercises the judge shall stand in such position that all the dogs are in his line of vision, and where he can see all the handlers in the ring without having to turn around.